Linnea Ehri: Biography

-Ehri received her B.S. in psychology at the University of Washington in 1963; her M.A. in psychology at San Francisco State University in 1966 and her doctorate in Educational Psychology from University of California, Berkeley in 1970.
-Ehri was a member of the faculty of the University of California, Davis School of Education from 1969 to 1991, prior to joining the faculty of the Graduate Center, CUNY as a Distinguished Professor in 1991.
+Ehri received her B.S. in psychology at the University of Washington in 1963; her M.A. in psychology at San Francisco State University in 1966 and her doctorate in Educational Psychology from the University of California, Berkeley in 1970.
+Ehri was a faculty member of the University of California, Davis School of Education from 1969 to 1991, prior to joining the faculty of the Graduate Center, CUNY as a Distinguished Professor in 1991.
 Her research on the development of reading and spelling was supported by the National Institute of Child Health and Human Development.

 Ehri served on the board of directors of the National Reading Conference from 1994 to 1996.
 She was President of the Society for the Scientific Study of Reading from 1996 to 1997.

 In addition to her theory of orthographic mapping, Ehri is best known for her work describing the four stages of learning to read words, referred to as pre-alphabetic, partial, full, and consolidated alphabetic phases.
 Over time and with practice, readers are able to read familiar words by accessing them directly from memory––a process Ehri called sight word reading.

 Since her retirement in 2018, Ehri has continued advising students and collaborating on research on emerging readers and evidence-based reading instruction.